 Meet Our Team

-Sam Beauford Woodshop instructors are professional woodworkers.
+Sam Beauford Woodworking Institute instructors are professional woodworkers.
 We work together, share ideas, and provide the best woodworking education possible.

 Patrick is a knife maker and leather worker.
 He is the lead leather instructor at the SBWI.
 Patrick is a world class chef.